Blender (software): EEVEE

 EEVEE (or Eevee) is a real-time PBR renderer included in Blender from version 2.8.
 This render engine was given the nickname EEVEE, after the Pokémon species.
 The name was later made into the backronym "Extra Easy Virtual Environment Engine" or EEVEE.

 With the release of Blender 4.2 LTS in July 2024, EEVEE received an overhaul by its lead developer, Clément Foucault, called EEVEE Next.
-EEVEE Next boasts a variety of new features for Blender's real-time and rasterised renderer, including screen-space global illumination (SSGI), virtual shadowmapping, sunlight extraction from HDRIs, and a rewritten system for reflections and indirect lighting via light probe volumes and cubemaps.
+EEVEE Next boasts a variety of new features for Blender's real-time and rasterised renderer, including screen-space global illumination (SSGI), virtual shadowmapping, sunlight extraction from HDRIs, and a rewritten system for reflections and indirect lighting via light probe volumes and cube maps.
 EEVEE Next also brings improved volumetric rendering, along with support for displacement shaders and an improved depth of field system similar to Cycles.
 As of the Blender 5.0 beta, "EEVEE Next" is to be known simply as "EEVEE".

 Plans for future releases of EEVEE include support for hardware-accelerated ray-tracing and continued improvements to performance and shader compilation.